godotengine/godot-docs/tutorials/scripting/overridable_functions.rst

     }

-The two virtual methods ``_process()`` and ``_physics_process()`` allow you to update the node, respectively, every frame and every physics frame.
+The two virtual methods ``_process()`` and ``_physics_process()`` allow you to update the node, every frame and every physics frame respectively.
 For more information, read the dedicated documentation:
 :ref:`doc_idle_and_physics_processing`.